 Prescription

 The photos below are three of the many emails and photocopies exchanged between PPO and Chime.
-What they represent is an attempt to deposit a forged instrument, on or about October, 10th 2022.
+What they represent is an attempt to deposit a forged financial instrument, on or about October, 10th 2022.
 The account number on the check is from Wells Fargo.
 PPO received the email from Chime.
 This notification states that Chime does not accept actual paper checks for deposit.
 Why would the person who has the Chime account send them a paper check in the mail?
 On top of this, send it to the wrong place?
-The account holder would take a photo of the check, for deposit, or go to an ATM.
+The account holder would take a photo of the check, write for Chime deposit, take a photo and upload it, or go to an ATM.

 Once PPO had a copy of the check, he phoned the Hillsboro Police department to report that someone had tried to deposit a forged check into his account.
 As expected, PPO was told that there was nothing to report.
 That this is a civil matter for Wells Fargo.
 ORS 165.013 clearly states that forgery, fraud, and deception can be committed using a variety of ways, means, and methods.
 There are equal methods available as punishment, involving incarceration, fines, and restitution.
 PPO stated that he went to Wells Fargo to inform them of what had occurred.
 The Wells Fargo employee stated that it would have to be reported by the account holder.
 When PPO requested the information of the account holder, he was denied.